Steak with creamed spinach

 The most accurate way to cook steak perfectly is to use a meat thermometer.
 Medium-rare 130°F to 135°F (55°C to 60°C), medium 140°F to 145°F (60°C to 65°C), medium-well 150°F to 155°F (65°C to 70°C), well done 160°F and above (70°C and above).

-Remove steak from pan, grill, or oven when it is a few degrees below the desired temperature.
+Remove steak from the pan, grill, or oven when it is a few degrees below the desired temperature.
 It will continue cooking while it rests.
 Always let your steak rest for 5 minutes before eating.

 Diet Doctor’s recipe team has slightly adjusted this recipe to follow our guidelines.
 You’ll find the original recipe in Sahil's cookbook, "Keto Life".